Investigating the Role of pH and Counterions in the Intrinsic Fluorescence of Solid-State L-Lysine: Introduction

 Fluorescence in biological materials is typically attributed to aromatic amino acids due to their conjugated $\pi$-systems and favorable photophysical properties\cite{Lakowicz_2006}.
-However, recent findings have revealed intrinsic photoluminescence in non-aromatic amino acids and peptides, particularly under aggregation in solution or in the solid state.\cite{Pinotsi2016,Grisanti2020,arnon2021off,new_tang2021nonconventional,miron2023,Banerjee_2025,zhang2025_gluser} A key mechanism proposed to underlie this phenomenon is aggregation-induced emission (AIE),\cite{Luo_2001} wherein non-emissive species in dilute solution become strongly emissive upon aggregation.
+However, recent studies have revealed that non-aromatic amino acids and peptides can also exhibit intrinsic photoluminescence, particularly under aggregation in solution or in the solid state.\cite{Pinotsi2016,Grisanti2020,arnon2021off,new_tang2021nonconventional,miron2023,Banerjee_2025,zhang2025_gluser} A key mechanism proposed to underlie this phenomenon is aggregation-induced emission (AIE),\cite{Luo_2001} wherein non-emissive species in dilute solution become strongly emissive upon aggregation.
 While AIE is well established in synthetic organic luminogens,\cite{He_2018,Zhao_2020,yu_2020} its manifestation in non-aromatic biomolecular assemblies, such as peptide and amino acid aggregates, has opened new directions for exploring photophysics in biologically relevant systems.\cite{delmercato_2007,new_chen2018prevalent,Lapshina_2019,Zhang_2019}